The history of the African safari

-Today, the word 'safari' invariably conjurs up less bloodstained scenes, where the participants are more likely to be shooting pictures than bullets.
+Today, the word 'safari' invariably conjures up less bloodstained scenes, where the participants are more likely to be shooting pictures than bullets.
 However, hunting still exists in Africa as a bloodsport for foreign tourists.
 Generally speaking, it is a niche interest pursued by those with deep pockets and fragile egos.
 What kind of person travels thousands of miles to kill a beautiful wild animal found only in Africa?

 Necessary Hunting vs. Canned Hunting

 Sometimes hunting - or culling - is necessary, as a function of conservation, to control over-population of a certain species, but in many instances hunting is a sad and pathetic endeavour, particularly in the case of 'canned hunting', where the animal is transported to a small enclosure, and hunters pay huge prices to be driven within close range, where the animal, often disoriented and sometimes sedated, can be easily despatched prior to the obligatory photo opportunities.
-Afterwards the carcass is usually shipped back to the tourist's home for display purposes, often at great expense.
+Afterwards, the carcass is usually shipped back to the tourist's home for display purposes, often at great expense.

 Justifications for Hunting?

-The African hunting industry has for many years pointed to the funds raised by hunting tourism, which purportedly are diverted to conservation efforts.
+The African hunting industry has for many years pointed to the funds raised by hunting tourism, which purportedly is diverted to conservation efforts.
 Many hunting operations do involve the local community, with jobs, community funding and meat from hunted animals going to the local population.
-This has been said to deter poaching, and is used as justification for the continuation of this basically outmoded and often environmentally questionable practice.
+This has been said to deter poaching and is used as justification for the continuation of this basically outmoded and often environmentally questionable practice.
 However, more recently, some conservationists have come to question this justification, as well as exactly how valuable the industry is in this regard, especially when compared to vastly more popular wildlife viewing safaris.
-Very recently, Botswana banned trophy hunting outright, despite having been a major hunting safari destination up until that point, and deriving considerable income from the practice.
+Very recently, Botswana banned trophy hunting outright, despite having been a major hunting safari destination up until that point and deriving considerable income from the practice.

 A modern safari is NOT a hunting trip.